jakeengstrom3/CapStone_Example_Obj_Detection/README.md

 ##### Forked from https://github.com/tensorflow/examples

-# To run on linux:
+# To setup on linux:

 ### Check your Python version.
 You should have Python 3.7 or later.
 python3 --version